Pakistan Institute of Fashion and Design: Alumni

 PIFD graduates are the highest paid graduates in the country and have a 100% employment ratio.
 They teach at Dubai, Shanghai, and Cairo fashion schools and are working in the industry as creative directors, designers, pattern makers, merchandisers, and managers.
 PIFD alumni serve as faculty in seven fashion schools of Pakistan.

 Notable alumni

-Among its notable alumni are the designers Hassan Sheheryar Yasin, Maria B, Kamiar Rokni, Nomi Ansari, Saira Shakira, Ali Xeeshan, Mohsin Ali, Akif Mahmood, Sara Rohale Asghar and Humza Bokhari.
+Among its notable alumni are the designers Hassan Sheheryar Yasin, Maria B, Kamiar Rokni, Nomi Ansari, Ali Munawar, Saira Shakira, Ali Xeeshan, Mohsin Ali, Akif Mahmood, Sara Rohale Asghar and Humza Bokhari.

 Network

 An initiative has been taken to establish six affiliated colleges, in six cities of the country, in 2011.
 This project is being rolled out with collaboration from the Trade Development Authority of Pakistan.